cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 - **Precondition**
   - True.
 - **Postcondition**
+  - The transaction is aborted if any of the following conditions are true:
+    - no channel with `portIdentifier` and `channelIdentifier` exists;
+    - the channel has more than one connection hop;
-  - If a CCV channel for this consumer chain already exists, then
+    - another CCV channel for this consumer chain already exists.
-    - the channel closing handshake is initiated for the underlying channel;
-    - the transaction is aborted.
+  - The connection mapping is set, i.e., `chainToConnection`.
-  - Otherwise,
-    - the channel mappings are set, i.e., `chainToChannel` and `channelToChain`;
+  - The channel mappings are set, i.e., `chainToChannel` and `channelToChain`.
   - `initialHeights[chainId]` is set to the current height.
 - **Error Condition**
   - None.